textpattern/textpattern/sites/README.txt

 You will need to use your web host's facilities to create a single virtual host for each of your Textpattern sites.
-This configuration step is commonly performed via your host's web panel.
+This configuration step is commonly performed via your host's control panel.

 Set the document root of the site virtual host to the public subdirectory of your site.
 Also, be sure that the virtual host allows traversing symbolic links.